In shadow of Texas gas drilling sites, health fears escalate

 In Arlington, drilling is supposed to occur no closer than 600 feet from day care centers or homes.
 But companies can apply for a waiver from the City Council to drill as close as 300 feet.

-France, Total’s home country, bars fracking.
-But that ban is largely symbolic because no meaningful oil or gas supplies exist in France.
+France, Total’s home country, bans fracking, but it's largely symbolic because no meaningful oil or gas supplies exist there.
 So Total, one of the world’s largest players in natural gas, drills in 27 other countries.
 It turns much of that gas into liquid, then ships it, trades it and re-gasifies it at LNG terminals worldwide.

 “Nobody should have a production ban unless they have a consumption ban, because it has made places like Arlington extraction colonies for countries like France, and they have shifted the environmental toll, the human toll, to us,” said Ranjana Bhandari, director of Liveable Arlington, the group leading the opposition to Total’s drilling plans.